rcalixte/wayland-book/src/libwayland/interfaces.md

     struct wl_buffer *buffer, int32_t x, int32_t y);
 ```

-The server-side code for interfaces and listeners is identical, but reversed -
+The server-side code for interfaces and listeners is identical, but reversed
-it generates listeners for requests and glue code for events.
-When libwayland
+&mdash; it generates listeners for requests and glue code for events.
+When
-receives a message, it looks up the object ID, and its interface, then uses that
+libwayland receives a message, it looks up the object ID, and its interface,
-to decode the rest of the message.
-Then it looks for listeners on this object
+then uses that to decode the rest of the message.
+Then it looks for listeners on
-and invokes your functions with the arguments to the message.
+this object and invokes your functions with the arguments to the message.

 That's all there is to it!
 It took us a couple of layers of abstraction to get
 here, but you should now understand how an event starts in your server code,